Russian presidential elections: Gender

 Of all the candidates for President of Russia, only three were female.
 These were Ella Pamfilova in 2000, Irina Hakamada in 2004 and Ksenia Sobchak in 2018.
 In addition, there were other women who ran for president, but for one reason or another were not registered.

 Perennial candidates

-From all candidates, eight candidates participated in the elections more than once (of these, only two each time won the election, Boris Yeltsin and Vladimir Putin).
-The record for participation in the elections is Vladimir Zhirinovsky, who six times participated in the elections, from the first election in 1991 to 2018 (except 2004 election).
-Gennady Zyuganov and Vladimir Putin were candidates four times each.
-Aman Tuleyev and Grigory Yavlinsky — three times, while in 1996 Tuleyev withdrew his candidacy a few days before the election, and Yavlinsky also tried to run in 2012, but was rejected.
-Boris Yeltsin and Sergey Mironov — twice.
+Out of all the candidates, eight have participated in the elections more than once (of these, only two won the election each time, Boris Yeltsin and Vladimir Putin).
+The record for participation in the elections is held by Vladimir Zhirinovsky, who participated in the elections six times, from the first election in 1991 to 2018 (except the 2004 election).
+Vladimir Putin has participated in five elections.
+Gennady Zyuganov was a candidate four times.
+Aman Tuleyev and Grigory Yavlinsky were candidates three times, while in 1996 Tuleyev withdrew his candidacy a few days before the election, and Yavlinsky also tried to run in 2012, but was rejected.
+Boris Yeltsin, Nikolay Kharitonov and Sergey Mironov were candidates twice.